andrewgilliland/blono.dev/src/markdown/workshops/react-fundamentals/importing-and-exporting-components.md

 }
 ```

+_Note:_ You may see some JSX files with the `.js` extension.
+This is because JSX is a syntax extension of JavaScript, and tools like Babel or TypeScript can transpile JSX into standard JavaScript.
+Using `.jsx` helps provide clarity of what is contained in the file.

 ## Exporting a Component

 In JavaScript to export a function, you can use either named exports or default exports using the `export` keyword.
 So you may see React components exported either way.